uwdata/mosaic-framework-example/docs/observable-latency.md

 - Observable Plot and HTML Canvas code are intermixed in non-trivial ways
 - Frame-based animation is used to progressively render the graphic, presumably to combat sluggish rendering

-Here we re-create this graphic with [Mosaic vgplot](https://uwdata.github.io/mosaic/what-is-mosaic/), using a standalone specification.
+Here we re-create this graphic with [Mosaic vgplot](https://uwdata.github.io/mosaic/what-is-mosaic/), resulting in a simpler, standalone specification.
-We also leverage Mosaic's support for cross-chart linking and scalable filtering.
+We further leverage Mosaic's support for cross-chart linking and scalable filtering for real-time updates.

 ```js
 const $filter = vg.Selection.crossfilter();